How to Adjust the Track Volume in Premiere Pro

 1. Globally Adjusting the Audio in Your Sequence

-We can globally adjust the volume for all your clips at the same time through a process called normalisation.
-What normalisation does is essentially take the loudest in a given clip and set that to a specified level.
+We can globally adjust the volume for all your clips at the through a process called normalisation.
+What normalisation does is essentially take the loudest peak in a given clip and set that to a specified level.

 You might think that would normalise every peak in this particular clip, but this is actually an option that you use when you select multiple clips.
 So if you wanted to just normalise this clip, you might normalise it to something like -2.
 You don’t want it to be peaking right at 0 decibels, but you want to bring it up quite a bit.